Time series saliency maps: explaining models across multiple domains

 \section{Abstract}

 Traditional saliency map methods, popularized in computer vision, highlight individual points (pixels) of the input that contribute the most to the model's output.
-However, in time-series they offer limited insights as semantically meaningful features are often found in other domains.
+However, in time series, they offer limited insights, as semantically meaningful features are often found in other domains.
 We introduce Cross-domain Integrated Gradients, a generalization of Integrated Gradients.
-Our method enables feature attributions on any domain that can be formulated as an invertible, differentiable transformation of the time domain.
+Our method enables feature attributions in any domain that can be formulated as an invertible, differentiable transformation of the time domain.
 Crucially, our derivation extends the original Integrated Gradients into the complex domain, enabling frequency-based attributions.
 We provide the necessary theoretical guarantees, namely, path independence and completeness.
-Our approach reveals interpretable, problem-specific attributions that time-domain methods cannot capture, on three real-world tasks: wearable sensor heart rate extraction, electroencephalography-based seizure detection, and zero-shot time-series forecasting.
-We release an open-source Tensorflow/PyTorch library to enable plug-and-play cross-domain explainability for time-series models.
-These results demonstrate the ability of cross-domain integrated gradients to provide semantically meaningful insights into time series models that are impossible with traditional time‑domain saliency.
+We validate our method via controlled experiments with mechanistic analysis, quantitative faithfulness tests, and real-world case studies.
+Our approach reveals interpretable, problem-specific attributions that time-domain methods cannot capture in three real-world tasks across a variety of model architectures, machine-learning tasks, and cross-domain transforms: frequency-based attribution for a regression task in wearable heart rate extraction, independent component analysis in a classification task for electroencephalography-based seizure detection, and seasonal-trend decomposition for a forecasting problem with a zero-shot time-series foundation model.
+We release an open-source TensorFlow/PyTorch library to enable plug-and-play cross-domain explainability for time-series models.
+These results demonstrate the ability of Cross-Domain Integrated Gradients to provide semantically meaningful insights into time-series models that are impossible to achieve with traditional saliency in the time domain.